mahyaresteki/Horizon/README.md

 # Horizon Payment Switch
-Horizon Payment Switch is research and development project to create an free and open source payment switch based on "Distrbuted Open Banking Theory".
+Horizon Payment Switch is a research and development project to create a free and open source payment switch based on "Distributed Open Banking Theory".
 It will be developed by Python programming language.
-Horizon is a payment approach with distributed database which is following ISO 8583 standard.
+Horizon is a payment approach based on ISO 8583 standard which is following the distributed data management architecture.
 It will be a script based payment switch to implement changes with minimum cost.
 Horizon will be connected to any gateway and terminal by REST services.
-It will try to achive an appropriate transactions per second (TPS) rate.
+It will try to achieve an appropriate transaction per second (TPS) rate.

 ## Project Status
 The project status is "underdevelopment".